 - Section 8.
 Faculty Search Committees will be appointed by the Provost when a vacancy occurs.
 Search committees will have three (3) people, including the Chair of the division in which the vacancy occurs, and two (2) other faculty members.
 If possible, at least one (1) member of a search committee should be in the discipline of the search.
 Committees will assist the Provost in narrowing the list of candidates, determining who should be invited to campus, and interviewing and hosting candidates.
 The Provost will consult with search committees before sending a recommendation to the President.
 Departures from these procedures may be necessary in special circumstances, such as late resignations, but every effort shall be made to consult the relevant Division Chair and Faculty in the same discipline.
 Students may be appointed to Faculty Search Committees at the discretion of the Provost, in consultation with the Division Chair. - Section 9.
 Judicial Board: The Judicial Board shall consist of five members: two students, two Faculty members, and one member of the staff who is not the Dean of Students.
 An alternate is selected for each position.
-Faculty members, one named as Chair, are elected to alternating two year terms by the Faculty from nominations made by the Faculty Cabinet; staff members are chosen by and serve at the pleasure of the President of the College; student members are elected by the Student Senate to alternating two year terms. - Section 10.
-Student Life is concerned with student organizations, activities, governance, living regulations, and all other matters related to the life of students at the College.
-The Student Life Committee is composed of the following members: (1) faculty member; one (1) staff member, one (1) student member, who shall be the president of the Student Senate; one (1) alternate student member.
-This committee shall be chaired by a faculty member appointed by the faculty cabinet.
+Faculty members, one named as Chair, are elected to alternating two year terms by the Faculty from nominations made by the Faculty Cabinet; staff members are chosen by and serve at the pleasure of the President of the College; student members are elected by the Student Senate to alternating two year terms.

+Section 10.
+Student Life Assessment Committee oversees collection and review of data to aid in the assessment of the co-curriculum, including student organizations, activities, governance, residence programs, athletics and all other matters related to the life of students at the College.
+The Committee is also charged with maintaining alignment between the Faculty Handbook and Student Handbook.
+The Student Life Assessment Committee is composed of the following members: two (2) faculty members; one (1) staff member representative from the Office of Student Life, one (1) staff member representative from Athletics, one (1) student member, who shall be the president of the Student Senate; one (1) alternate student member.
+Faculty members, one named as chair, shall be nominated by the Faculty Cabinet and will serve a term of three (3) years.
+Faculty members cannot serve more than two (2) consecutive terms.
 The Provost of the College and Dean of Students are ex officio and non-voting except in instances of tied votes.
+Provost is responsible for oversight of the Institutional Assessment Plan.